David-Kent-Consulting/aws_managed_by_azdevops_r3/README.md

 FILE DESCRIPTIONS
 =================
 Dockerfile                       The docker build config file to use to create a developer
                                  container.
 .profile                         The service user file for the docker image main                             The directory where the terraform files are stored main/001_main.tf                 Defines AWS region, TF version, and provider versions.
                                  Also defines the backend storage in AWS S3 storage. main/005_variables.tf            Defines the variables used by modules in this code package. main/010_network.tf              Defines the VPC that the EKS cluster will be bound to. main/020_iam_user.tf             Defines the test user for this demo main/030_eks.tf                  Defines the EKS cluster, IAM roles, node groups, and other resources used by the cluster.
 Also attaches IAM roles and
-                        assigns the test user to the roles.
+                                 assigns the test user to the roles. main/040_container_registry.tf   Creates the container registry service

 CONTAINER INSTALLATION